top of page

 Recommendation Letters

 Recommendation letters are generally an afterthought in the application process, but they are an incredibly valuable piece of your application package.
 If you can, you should choose letter writers who know you on an interpersonal level over several years and have the ability to share specific stories or examples to reinforce your strengths.
 A generic letter about grades or experience doesn't add much value or new information about your potential for success, so think carefully about who would add another piece to your story and bolster key points you've made.
 While you may have several options of writers who know you well, not everyone is a good letter writer.
 If you're stuck deciding between two people, always choose the one who you believe will do a better job of expressing their thoughts.
-Remember that it is also okay (and often times a good idea) to share talking points with your letter writer, along with a list of your accomplishments or your CV.
+Remember that it is also okay (and often times a good idea) to share talking points with your letter writer, along with a list of your accomplishments and/or your CV.
 This not only demonstrates your organization, it also makes their lives easier and helps to insure that every topic you want them to discuss will be represented.

 Expectations